sunrisemovement/scorecard/README.md

 This widget is deployed with [netlify](https://www.netlify.com/).
 It automatically deploys upon merging to master.
 You can preview the widget here: https://priceless-williams-fb7e44.netlify.com/

 We are moving deployments to Github Pages.
-Right now the process is quite manual:
-- `npm run build` to build the app
-- Publish the `build` folder to the `gh-pages` branch

-We hope to automate this process soon!
+Travis CI will automatically build and push to https://sunrisemovement.github.io/scorecard/ upon merging to master.

 ## Adding Scorecard Data
 - Request the scorecard spreadsheet from The Sunrise team and download it as a CSV - it should be in the same format as "src/data/fakeData.csv" for this to work